- Early history of cancer

 Growth factors are hormone-like substances that help tell cells when to grow and divide.
 Their role in fetal growth and repair of injured tissue was first recognized in the 1960s.
 Later it was realized that abnormal forms of growth factors or abnormally high levels of growth factors contribute to the growth and spread of cancer cells.
 Researchers have also started to understand how cells recognize and respond to these factors, and how that can lead to signals inside the cells that cause the abnormal features found in cancer cells.
 Changes in these signal pathways have also been identified as a cause of the abnormal behavior of cancer cells.

-During the 1980s, scientists found that many of the growth factors and other substances responsible for recognizing and responding to growth factor are actually products of oncogenes.
+During the 1980s, scientists found that many of the growth factors and other substances responsible for recognizing and responding to growth factors are actually products of oncogenes.
 Among the earliest targeted therapies that block growth signals are trastuzumab (Herceptin), gefitinib (Iressa), imatinib (Gleevec), and cetuximab (Erbitux).
-Current research has shown great promise for these treatments in some of the more deadly and hard-to-treat forms of cancer, such as non-small cell lung cancer, advanced kidney cancer, and glioblastoma.
-And second-generation targeted therapies, like dasatinib (Sprycel) and nilotinib (Tasigna), have already been found to produce faster and stronger responses in certain types of cancer and were better tolerated.
+Many others are available today.

 Angiogenesis is the creation of new blood vessels.
 The term comes from 2 Greek words: angio, meaning “blood vessel,” and genesis, meaning “beginning.”
 Normally, this is a healthy process.
 New blood vessels, for instance, help the body heal wounds and repair damaged tissues.
 But in a person with cancer, this same process creates new, very small blood vessels that give a tumor its own blood supply and allow it to grow.